Cashu-TS - v4.0.0-rc3

 # CDK Mint

-DEV=1 make cdk-up
+DEV=1 make cdk-stable-up

 # tear down

-DEV=1 make cdk-down
+DEV=1 make cdk-stable-down

 # Nutshell

-DEV=1 make nutshell-up
+DEV=1 make nutshell-stable-up

 # tear down

-DEV=1 make nutshell-down
+DEV=1 make nutshell-stable-down

 To prevent accidental use, these targets require DEV=1 to be set, either by prefixing the command as shown above, or by exporting it in your shell: